Legislature Overrides Governor’s Veto of Medical-Malpractice Damages Cap

 - The patient is disfigured, loses a body part or the use of a body part, or sustains permanent damage or death, AND

 - The doctor’s actions were grossly negligent or in reckless disregard of another

-According to the North Carolina Advocates for Justice, the number of medical-malpractice cases filed in North Carolina has decreased in recent years.
-Data from the Administrative Office of the Courts analyzed by the group revealed that the average number of medical-malpractice lawsuits has dropped by almost 20 percent.
-Yet, despite this decline in lawsuits, certain groups convinced legislators that tort reform is necessary in North Carolina.
+According to the North Carolina Advocates for Justice, the number of medical malpractice cases filed in North Carolina has decreased in recent years.
+Data from the Administrative Office of the Courts analyzed by the group revealed that the average number of medical malpractice lawsuits has dropped by almost 20 percent.
+Yet, despite this decline in lawsuits, certain groups convinced legislators that tort reform is necessary for North Carolina.

 Similar laws enacted in Georgia and Illinois were eventually struck down by their respective state supreme courts as unconstitutional, though.
 And, similar challenges to the North Carolina law are expected from members of the state’s legal and patients’ rights communities.